Skip to content

 Texas Grazing Network

 Regenerative grazing can be a powerful way to increase resilience to severe weather, like drought stress and flooding, safeguard healthy soil, reduce costly inputs, sequester carbon, and provide grassland habitat for birds, pollinators, and other wildlife.
-Yet, ranchers may be skeptical of adopting regenerative grazing practices due to concerns about their profitability and practicality.
+Yet, ranchers may be skeptical of adopting regenerative grazing practices due to their profitability and practicality concerns.

-Farmer and rancher-led mentor networks are highly effective at addressing concerns about regenerative practices because they enable peer-to-peer learning based on real-world experience.
-American Farmland Trust (AFT) is establishing the Texas Grazing Network (TGN) to assist ranchers, especially historically underserved producers, in understanding the benefits of regenerative practices and provide guidance on how to successfully implement those practices on their grazing operations.
+Farmer and rancher-led mentor networks effectively address concerns about regenerative practices because they enable peer-to-peer learning based on real-world experience.
+American Farmland Trust (AFT) is establishing the Texas Grazing Network (TGN) to assist ranchers, especially historically underserved producers, in understanding the benefits of regenerative practices and providing guidance on successfully implementing them in their grazing operations.

-AFT is launching the TGN now and invites producers who are interested in participating either as mentors or mentees to apply.
+AFT is launching the TGN now and invites producers interested in participating as mentors or mentees to apply.

 Location

 The TGN will focus initially on the North Central Texas area, generally defined as Childress to Sulphur Springs to Waco.
-If you are close to this region or not sure if you are in the area and are interested in participating, we encourage you to apply.
-If you are in a different area, we still encourage you to apply or reach out to our team, as the program will expand to other regions of Texas in 2025.
+If you are close to this region or unsure if you are in the area and are interested in participating, we encourage you to apply.
+If you are in a different location, we encourage you to apply or reach out to our team since the program will expand to other regions of Texas in 2025.

 Key Dates